Rocky: Legacy

-In 2014, Rocky was ranked #95 by British film magazine Empire on their list of "The 301 Greatest Movies of All Time", It was ranked #370 on their previous list of the 500 greatest films in 2008.
+In 2014, Rocky was ranked No. 95 by British film magazine Empire on their list of "The 301 Greatest Movies of All Time", It was ranked No. 370 on their previous list of the 500 greatest films in 2008.
 Conversely, in a 2005 poll by Empire, Rocky was No. 9 on their list of "The Top 10 Worst Pictures to Win Best Picture Oscar".

 In June 2014, The Hollywood Reporter compiled a list of the 100 best movies ever made, polling film industry insiders on their favorite films of all time.
-Rocky ranked #91.
+Rocky ranked No. 91.
 The following year The Hollywood Reporter polled hundreds of Academy members, asking them to re-vote on past controversial decisions.
 Academy members indicated that, given a second chance, they would award the 1977 Oscar for Best Picture to All the President's Men instead.

-Time Out ranked Rocky #1 on their list of the "50 Best Sports Movies of All Time".
-On their list of "The 50 Greatest Sports Movies of All Time", entertainment news website Vulture ranked Rocky at #3.
+Time Out ranked Rocky No. 1 on their list of the "50 Best Sports Movies of All Time".
+On their list of "The 50 Greatest Sports Movies of All Time", entertainment news website Vulture ranked Rocky at No. 3.
 In 2015, Thrillist compiled a list of "The 1001 Best Movies of All Time" by weighing ratings from IMDb, Rotten Tomatoes, Metacritic and Letterboxd.
-Rocky ranked #589.
+Rocky ranked No. 589.

 In 2021, the film ranked 2nd on ESPN's "Top 20 Sports Movies of All-Time".
-In 2024, Forbes magazine ranked Rocky #1 on their list of "The 42 Greatest Sports Movies of All Time".
+In 2024, Forbes magazine ranked Rocky No. 1 on their list of "The 42 Greatest Sports Movies of All Time".

-British film site CinemaBlend ranked Rocky and Creed #1 and #17 respectively on their list of "The 25 Best Sports Movies".
-On their list of "100 Best Movies of All Time", entertainment news website Collider ranked Rocky #94, and on their list of "The 30 Greatest Sports Movies of All Time", Collider ranked the film #2.
-On their list of the "Top 25 Sports Movies of All Time", entertainment news website MovieWeb ranked Rocky #4.
-MovieWeb also ranked the film #3 on their list of the "20 Movies That Represent American Culture".
+British film site CinemaBlend ranked Rocky and Creed No. 1 and No. 17 respectively on their list of "The 25 Best Sports Movies".
+On their list of "100 Best Movies of All Time", entertainment news website Collider ranked Rocky No. 94, and on their list of "The 30 Greatest Sports Movies of All Time", Collider ranked the film No. 2.
+On their list of the "Top 25 Sports Movies of All Time", entertainment news website MovieWeb ranked Rocky No. 4.
+MovieWeb also ranked the film No. 3 on their list of the "20 Movies That Represent American Culture".

-On their list of "The 150 Best Sports Movies of All Time", Rotten Tomatoes ranked Rocky #17 and Creed #2.
+On their list of "The 150 Best Sports Movies of All Time", Rotten Tomatoes ranked Rocky No. 17 and Creed No. 2.
 Men's Health included Rocky on their list of the "50 of the Absolute Best Sports Movies Ever Made".
-British GQ ranked the film #1 on their list of "The 22 Best Sports Movies".
+British GQ ranked the film No. 1 on their list of "The 22 Best Sports Movies".